manoj-smoothstack/cpp_training/Week1/Day5/README.md

 ## 1. Matrix Multiplication

-Given two matrices A (mxn) and B (nxp), write logic that computes the product of the two matrices.
+Given two matrices A (mxn) and B (nxp), write logic that computes the dot product of the two matrices.
 The matrix element is an int.

 C = A x B